 Another famous entertainment venue in Bradford is St George’s Hall.
 It opened in 1853 and is one of the oldest surviving concert halls in the UK.
-To this day it is still a major venue for hosting entertaining shows.
+To this day, it is still a major venue for hosting entertaining shows.

 Bradford is a multicultural city and welcomes ethnic populations.
 In the 2011 census, it showed that 26.8% of people were Asian / Asian British, 1.8% were Black / Black British and 0.7% were Arab.

-It’s a city that is also home to many different religions.
-According to the 2011 census, the top three main religions were Christianity at 45.9%, Muslim at 24.7%, and Sikh at 1%.
+It’s a city that is also home to many religions.
+According to the 2011 census, the top three religions were Christianity at 45.9%, Muslim at 24.7%, and Sikh at 1%.
 Just over 20% were atheist.

 Bradford is home to the impressive Lakshmi Narayan Hindu Temple.
 The temple opened in 2008 and is the largest of its kind in Northern England.

-The Bollywood film industry has flourished in Bradford since the 1960’s.
-It’s done so well that some of the films screened alongside their Hollywood counterparts in the city’s commercial cinemas.
+The Bollywood film industry has flourished in Bradford since the 1960s, some films screened alongside their Hollywood counterparts in the city’s commercial cinemas.

-Each year, Bradford holds a festival in the city centre park.
-It’s main aim is to bring people from different communities in Bradford together.
+Each year, Bradford holds a festival in the city centre park to bring people from different communities in Bradford together.
 There are international stalls, music, and food.
 This “mela” day, or coming together, features a programme of multicultural music, performance, and dance.

 Bradford has many South Asian restaurants that you can enjoy.
-These include Akbar’s, Mumtaz, The 3 Singhs, and The Kashmir to name a few.
+These include Akbar’s, Mumtaz, The 3 Singhs, and The Kashmir, to name a few.

 Each year, Bradford hosts the world curry festival in the city centre park where chefs and exhibitors make dishes from all over the world.
-The city has been voted curry capital of Britain several years in a row.
-It beat twenty-one other cities for the coveted title including their nearest rivals, Glasgow.
+The city has been voted curry capital of Britain for several years in a row, beating twenty-one cities for the coveted title, including their nearest rivals, Glasgow.

-Bradford is a well connected town and has easy access to other towns and cities in Yorkshire.
-The building of the M62 in the 1970’s and the construction of the A6120/6110 Leeds ring roads connect the two cities together at the Dawson’s Corner road junction near Pudsey.
+Bradford is a well-connected town and has easy access to other towns and cities in Yorkshire.
+The building of the M62 in the 1970s and the construction of the A6120/6110 Leeds ring roads connect the two cities together at the Dawson’s Corner road junction near Pudsey.

 One of the most interesting features of Bradford’s road network is the M606.
-It is a purpose built route into the city from Junction 26 of the M62.
+It is a purpose-built route into the city from Junction 26 of the M62.